mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // setTLSOptions throws an exception if kmsProvider is not "kmip". setTLSOptions (kmsProvider String, tlsOptions TLSOptions) }

-If the driver language/runtime does not allow non-global configuration of TLS options, the driver MUST support configuration of the equivalent of ``tlsCAFile`` and ``tlsCertificateKeyFile``.

 See `Why does the KMIP provider require TLS configuration?`_